-Seahawks counting on Jason Myers — who they cut a year ago — to stop placekicking merry-go-round in second chance in Seattle
+A year ago, the Seahawks cut Jason Myers.
+Now, it’s up to him to stop their merry-go-round at kicker.

 “I definitely had my eye on Seattle the whole time and for them to call us, it was a perfect fit,’’ Myers said Thursday following the last of the team’s 10 OTAs (Organized Team Activities).

-Also perfect were two kicks Myers made to conclude Thursday’s workout during a late-game situational drill, each last-play gamewinners, each emblematic of how he has performed so well, according to coaches.
+Also perfect were two kicks Myers made to conclude Thursday’s workout during a late-game situational drill, each last-play game winners, each emblematic of how he has performed so well, according to coaches.

 “He’s been excellent,’’ said Seahawks special teams coach Brian Schneider.